 Watersheds with a recognized, important distinction (e.g., with a Source Water Protection Plan in place; designated as a Scenic River) or carrying an elevated designation (e.g., Exceptional Value Waters or High Quality Waters; Class A Wild Trout Streams) or carrying another verified special classification, use or intrinsic merit will be given priority.
 However, any waterbody that is threatened is a potential candidate for HWI projects.
-Examples of conditions of concern include threats associated with changing land use, nonpoint source pollution, invasive species, lack of green practices, non-sustainable development or other conditions that will reduce the environmental health or integrity of a waterbody if left unchecked.
+Examples of conditions of concern include threats associated with changing land use, nonpoint source pollution, invasive species, lack of green practices, non-sustainable development, an attaining subwatershed within a larger hydrologic unit code 12 watershed with significant impairments or other conditions that will reduce the environmental health or integrity of a waterbody if left unchecked.
 Additional consideration will be given to those projects and areas with demonstrated local interest and involvement in protection.